 About International Statistics for Water Services

-The Copenhagen edition 2022 of the ‘International Statistics for Water Services’ released at the IWA Water World Congress (11-15 September 2022) is an initiative from the IWA Specialist Group on Statistics and Economics (chaired by Ed Smeets, The Netherlands) and coordinated by the Working Group Statistics (chaired by Ann Bijnens, De Watergroep, Belgium).
+The Toronto edition 2024 of the ‘International Statistics for Water Services’ released at the IWA Water World Congress (11-15 August 2024) is an initiative from the IWA Specialist Group on Statistics and Economics (chaired by Ed Smeets, The Netherlands) and coordinated by the Working Group Statistics (chaired by Ann Bijnens, De Watergroep, Belgium).

 About the IWA Specialist Group Statistics and Economics